 Surely it can be more than that, right?

 Of course, not everything was created equally.
-And to our delight, there were developers who didn’t want to settle and went the extra mile to create awesome experiences featuring music, sound effects, art, and super-elaborate animations (or even minigames) that have aged well and still holds up to this day:
+Each installer had its own identity, and to our delight, there were developers who didn’t want to settle and went the extra mile to create awesome experiences featuring music, sound effects, art, and super-elaborate animations (or even minigames) that have aged well and still holds up to this day: